meoowe/Lost-Pilot/README.md

 # Lost Pilot

+> [!NOTE]
-Note: Our first venture into community created games.
-Currently in the planning stage, most PRs will not be merged as of now outside of simple foundational code, as we're not sure where things are going quite yet.
+> Our first venture into community-created games.
+Currently in the planning stage, most PRs will not be merged outside of simple foundational code, as we're not sure where things are going.
 Thanks!

-Note: The game is currently in the early stages, some details are subject to change.
+> The game is currently in the early stages, some details are subject to change.

 ## Overview